hindu-comm/weblogs/manasataramgini/2019/01/2019-01-19_a-dinnertime-conversation.md

 Vidrum: “So Shallaki do you also originally hail from Kshayadrajanagara?”
 Shallaki: “No, I come from Shodasharajya (Ṣoḍaśarājya).”
 Vidrum: “Hmm, an out of the way, quite place.
 I am sure the air was cleaner than our mahānagara and the life much quieter.
 How did you find the education there?”
 Shallaki: “You are right with regard to the air and the charming life of a small town but regarding education there was nothing much to speak of.
 I must say that situation was quite nice too for in the village of the blind the one eyed woman is queen.”
 Vidrum: “What do you mean?”
 Shallaki: “In our town there was not much competition as you had in your city, both in school and in college.
 So by just putting in a little effort I could stand out in academics and boost my ego.
 That might have done me some bad but thankfully I got see reality upon running into the caturbhaginī.”

 Vidrum: “Interesting that you say so.
 I have been thinking a lot on related issues.
-Imagine being in school with likes of Vrishchika and all her sisters\!
+Imagine being in school with likes of Vrishchika and all her sisters!
 It certainly was a stiffer situation for us, especially given all the pressure my parents put on me to catch up with the rest.
 I understand from Indrasena that Kshayadrajanagara was only a little less stressful than our city.”